Get Prepared: Supporting equity students in the transition to university

 The USYD Educational Innovation team is pleased to present Get Prepared, an open-access site that empowers equity students and their families/communities/key supporters in their transition to university.

 The site is funded in part by the Australian Government Department of Education, Skills and Employment’s Higher Education Participation and Partnerships Program (HEPPP).

 Working closely with the Get Prepared student team, we have been able to develop insightful, relevant and engaging content, tailor made for students from equity backgrounds.

 Transitioning to university can be an overwhelming experience, impacting academic performance and mental wellbeing.
 According to National Student Experience surveys (2019), students from equity cohorts are at particular risk of early departure from their studies and require strategic support to enhance their preparedness for university.

-Educational Innovation intentionally targeted this ‘socio-cultural incongruence’ by partnering with students from a range of equity backgrounds (such as low socioeconomic status) to design Get Prepared, which teases out UoS’s ‘hidden curriculum’ (what students are expected to know intuitively about studying at university).
+Educational Innovation intentionally targeted this ‘socio-cultural incongruence’ by partnering with students from a range of equity backgrounds (such as low socioeconomic status) to design Get Prepared, which teases out USYD’s ‘hidden curriculum’ (what students are expected to know intuitively about studying at university).
 The site explains how to get around campus, how to prepare for academic study, where to find support, and how to generally make the most out of your university experience.